UnexomWid/usb-duplicator/README.md

 * _{DRIVE_NAME}_ - The drive name, or `USB Drive` if the drive doesn't have a name

 To see what arguments the application accepts, launch it with the `-h` or `--help` flag (_e.g. `usbd.exe -h`_), or read below.

+> Note that It might take a few seconds for the application to detect the USB Drive.

 # Whitelist & Blacklist